Question: How are barcodes classified as cell-associated?

 A steep slope in the barcode-UMI count rank plot suggests a clear separation of cellular barcodes from background partitions.

-For more information, please see the "Calling Cell Barcodes" section in the algorithms overview page.
+For more information on the 2.x algorithm, please see the "Calling Cell Barcodes" section in the algorithms overview page.